IamCathal/lunchMoneyN26/README.md

   -webserver
         Run the application as a webserver
 ```

-The application can either be run locally to manually execute the flow one request at a time or as a webserver that can be called from browser extension in the future to import transactions easily.
+The application is meant to be run in one of two ways.

+1. Execute a binary on your local computer that retrieves transactions from N26 and inserts them into LunchMoney with some terminal output. (standalone mode)
+2. With the browser extension installed on any (desktop) device and the application running as a webserver on a trusted machine you can execute this flow from anywhere and get some nice UI. (webserver mode)

 When running the application 'locally' both flags are required to be set.
 When running the application as a web server only the webserver flag needs to be set.